Multiple Imputation Guided by Full Law and Target Law Identifiability under the Missing Not At Random Assumption: Examples

-We simulate one million observations from a linear Gaussian model constructed according to the graph of Figure~\ref{fig:example2}.
-The means, standard deviations and pairwise correlation coefficients for the variables $X$, $W$, $Z$ and $Y$ can be read from the column ``Truth'' in Table~\ref{tab:simulation_resultsXWZY}.
-The response indicator $R_Z$ is simulated from a Bernoulli distribution with probability $P(R_Z=1) = 0.7$.
-The response indicators $R_X$, $R_Y$ and $R_W$ are simulated from Bernoulli distributions where $\textrm{logit}(P(R_X=1))=W$, $\textrm{logit}(P(R_Y=1))=X$, and $\textrm{logit}(P(R_W=1))= Z (2 R_Z - 1)$, respectively.
+In Examples~\ref{fig:4varsfactorizes} -- \ref{fig:4varsdonotfactorize}, we simulate one million observations from a linear Gaussian model constructed according to the graphs of Figure~\ref{fig:4varsfactorizes} -- \ref{fig:4varsdonotfactorize}, respectively.
+The detailed description of the simulation models is presented in Appendix~\ref{apx:fourvar}.
 The observed data are a random sample from $p(X^\ast,W^\ast,Z^\ast,Y^\ast,R_X,R_W,R_Z,R_Y)$.

+The methods in comparison are the same as in Example~\ref{fig:2vars} with the addition of conditionally factorizable imputation.
+MI uses the partially observed variables $X$, $W$, $Z$ and $Y$ to impute each other.
+MIRI uses imputation models where these variables have interactions with the response indicators.
+CCA and ACA are included as well.

-Decomposable multiple imputation operates with modified data where $W^\ast$ is set to be missing if $R_Z=0$, $X^\ast$ is set to be missing if $R_Z=0$ or $R_W=0$, and $Y^\ast$ is set to be missing if $R_Z=0$ or $R_W=0$ or $R_X=0$.
-The imputation uses the R package \texttt{mice} with Bayesian linear regression (method ``norm'').
-The imputation models are specified by equations~\eqref{eq:impZ}, \eqref{eq:impW}, \eqref{eq:impX} and \eqref{eq:impY}.
-The methods in comparison are standard multiple imputation (\texttt{mice} with method ``norm'' without special settings), multiple imputation with response indicators (\texttt{mice} with method ``norm'' and a tailored predictor matrix), CCA and ACA.
+FMI operates differently in each example.
+In Example~\ref{fig:4varsfactorizes}, FMI uses modified data where $W^\ast$ is set to be missing if $R_Z=0$, $X^\ast$ is set to be missing if $R_Z=0$ or $R_W=0$, and $Y^\ast$ is set to be missing if $R_Z=0$ or $R_W=0$ or $R_X=0$.
+The imputation models are specified according to equations~\eqref{eq:impZ}, \eqref{eq:impW}, \eqref{eq:impX} and \eqref{eq:impY}.

+In Example~\ref{fig:4varsweightingmi1}, FMI uses first MIRI to obtain imputed data on $p(X,W,R_X,R_W)$.
+Then a generalized additive model is fitted to estimate probabilities $p(R_X R_W = 1 \cond X,W)$ whose inverses will be the analysis weights.
+The data are restricted to the subset where $R_X R_W = 1$ and $Y$ and $Z$ are imputed according to equations~\eqref{eq:impY_2b} and \eqref{eq:impZ_2b}, respectively.

+In Example~\ref{fig:4varsweightingmi2}, FMI uses first MIRI to obtain imputed data on $p(W,Z,R_W,R_Z)$.
+Then a generalized additive model is fitted to estimate probabilities $p(R_W R_Z = 1 \cond W,Z)$ whose inverses will be the analysis weights.
+The data are restricted to the subset where $R_W R_Z = 1$ and $X$ and $Y$ are imputed according to equations~\eqref{eq:impX_2c} and \eqref{eq:impY_2c}, respectively.

+In Example~\ref{fig:4varsdonotfactorize}, the conditions required for FMI are not met for any partition.
+However, for the comparison, FMI is applied in same way as in Example~\ref{fig:4varsfactorizes}.
+The identifying functionals of equations~\eqref{eq:4varsb_allprobs} and \eqref{eq:4varsb_rxprob} are applied in estimation in Example~\ref{fig:4varsdonotfactorize}.